SebastianZaha/karma-sprockets/README.md

-# Karma plugin for sprockets based web applications (rails based or not)
+# karma-sprockets

+This is a plugin for sprockets based web applications.
+Notably, it tightens the integration between karma and rails applications.
+(Because they use sprockets bundles by default).

 Adds a couple of configuration options to help with loading js files defined in sprockets bundles (via require directives).
 This is now the default way to structure client side code in Rails